Syrve/front.api.doc/v6/en/PaymentProcessor.md

 - `orderId` – Syrve POS order ID;
 - `paymentTypeId` – payment type ID The list of all payment types can be obtained using the [`IOperationService.GetPaymentTypes()`](https://syrve.github.io/front.api.sdk/v6/html/M_Resto_Front_Api_IOperationService_GetPaymentTypes.htm) method; a specific payment type can be obtained using the [`OperationService_TryGetPaymentTypeById(...)`](https://syrve.github.io/front.api.sdk/v6/html/M_Resto_Front_Api_IOperationService_TryGetPaymentTypeById.htm) method;
 - `transactionId` – transaction ID;
-- `pointOfSale` – [Point of sale](GroupsAndPointsOfSale.html) where this payment item is processed;
+- `pointOfSale` – [`Point of sale`](GroupsAndPointsOfSale.html) where this payment item is processed;
 - `cashier` – cashier;
 - `printer` – instance of [`IReceiptPrinter`](https://syrve.github.io/front.api.sdk/v6/html/T_Resto_Front_Api_IReceiptPrinter.htm) that enables printing on the Syrve POS receipt printer;
 - `viewManager` – instance of [`IViewManager`](https://syrve.github.io/front.api.sdk/v6/html/T_Resto_Front_Api_UI_IViewManager.htm) used to [view windows](ViewManager.html) while processing payments;
 - `context` – instance of [`IPaymentDataContext`](https://syrve.github.io/front.api.sdk/v6/html/T_Resto_Front_Api_IPaymentDataContext.htm) used to save data in the payment item;
 - `progressBar` – instance of [`IProgressBar`](https://syrve.github.io/front.api.sdk/v6/html/T_Resto_Front_Api_UI_IProgressBar.htm) used to change the text in the progress bar while processing payments.

-For details on the object signature, please refer to the [в документации](https://syrve.github.io/front.api.sdk/v6).
+For details on the object signature, please refer to the [documentation](https://syrve.github.io/front.api.sdk/v6).

 If you, for example, need to integrate with a hotel system:

 - When taking payments, you need to ask users to provide a room number or produce a room key.
 - Then refer to the hotel service.